 For most of her life, Shelly Lynch-Sparks has been inspired by beautiful interiors.
 Her father was a contractor, and she practically grew up on job sites, watching spaces transform through renovations.
 It’s no wonder that she found a love for all things interior design.
 After majoring in Art for her undergraduate degree, Lynch-Sparks found herself backpacking through Europe, becoming enamored by the continent’s ubiquitous beautiful architecture.
 She completed a fine art’s program in Spain before returning to the states, adding a Master’s degree from Parsons to her resume.
 After spending a few years working at interior design firms, she branched out on started her own design firm, HYPHEN & CO..
-We sat down with Lynch-Sparks in our new office (which she helped design) to learn more about her work, and how design and hospitality are so very intertwined.
+We sat down with Lynch-Sparks in Spherical’s, hospitality marketing agency, new office (which she helped design) to learn more about her work, and how design and hospitality are so very intertwined.

 Here are five lessons we learned from Shelly.

 “Every time I go to a new place, I see the identities of the culture—whether it’s in the furniture, textiles, carpet, throw pillows, or the color of paint being used.
 Anywhere you go, it’s like seeing someone else’s canvas but it’s identified through culture and history.
 Seeing that in different spaces around the world has inspired me almost in everything I do.”